About St. Barts

 Is St. Barts expensive?

-Yes, St. Barts is a luxury destination with prices reflecting its exclusivity.
-Villa rentals range from approximately $3,000 per week for modest properties to $100,000+ for ultra-luxury estates during peak season.
-However, traveling during shoulder seasons and choosing the right accommodation can make St. Barts more accessible than many assume.
+Yes, St. Barts is expensive.
+Villa rentals range from approximately $3,000 per week for modest properties to $100,000+ for large estates during peak season.
+Restaurants, car rentals, and groceries all sit at the higher end of Caribbean pricing.
+That said, traveling in shoulder season and choosing the right accommodation can bring costs down considerably.

 What does a St. Barts vacation actually cost?